Research

 Research @ BaDElPh

 The BaDElPh group has a strong interest in selected topics in surface and nano science.
 Past and current research spans from organic and inorganic films to metal and semiconductor surfaces, from thin film growth to carbon-based nanomaterials, from phase transitions to systems with low dimensionality.
-Furthermore, the group is carrying out collaborative research with several groups affiliated to well-known universities and research institutions, in Italy and worldwide (see the contacts section), mainly on unconventional superconductors, Mott compounds, strongly correlated materials, and on the quantitative determination of the bulk sensitivity of low-energy photoemission spectroscopy.
+Furthermore, the group is carrying out collaborative research with several groups affiliated to well-known universities and research institutions, in Italy and worldwide (see the contacts section), mainly on graphene and other 2D materials, unconventional superconductors, Mott compounds, strongly correlated materials, and on the quantitative determination of the bulk sensitivity of low-energy photoemission spectroscopy.

-Last Updated on Monday, 21 January 2013 10:47
+Last Updated on Wednesday, 08 January 2025 16:16